Prabhjot-coder237/INDUCTION-PROGRAMME2025/README.md

  *Our third or last lecture was of **BEEE** by **prof.Sukhpal Singh** in this lecture he gives brief introduction about syllabus , marks creteria and attendence creteria of college .*

  This is all about today.**THANK YOU!!**

+ # Day 6
+ *This is my quite interestig day.As today we started coding peer to peer classes arranged by our seniors for helping us.

+ Also this is our first lecture that is of **p2p** in this they gives us brief information about cpp language and also helps us to make code of table of 2 and 5.

+ then our second lecture was of basic **electrical and electronics engineering** by **prof.Sukhpal Singh** who help us to recape ous previous 12th and 11th class concept like kirchoffs rule,ohms law,inductance,conductance,resistance.
+And gives brief info about nodal rule.*

+## break

+ ### In Auditorium:-

+ we got an offer to meet different personalities :

+ * S.Maheshinder Singh Grewal (Member of nankana trust) inspiires us with his words and shares his experience in gndec college.

+   * S. Lakhvir singh Khanna (head of cml) gives brief intro about cml and nptel.Helps usto join new courses along with our degree to do minors and honors degree.

+     #### This is all about today , Lets see what's happening tommorow. **THANK YOU!!**